Puppy Exercise Guidelines: Play Vs. Overexertion

 Appropriate Toys

 Choosing the right toys for your puppy is essential for safe and engaging playtime.
 Opt for toys that are size-appropriate, durable, and made from non-toxic materials.
 Toys that can be stuffed with treats or food provide mental stimulation and encourage problem-solving skills.
-Avoid toys with small or detachable parts that could be a choking hazard.
+Avoid toys with or detachable parts that could be a choking hazard.
 Regularly inspect and replace damaged toys to maintain a safe play environment for your puppy.

 Supervised Play

 Always supervise your puppy during playtime to ensure their safety.
-This allows you to intervene if any potentially dangerous situations arise or if your puppy starts to exhibit of overexertion.
+This allows you to intervene if any potentially dangerous situations arise or if your puppy starts to exhibit signs of overexertion.
 By being present and actively involved in playtime, you can also strengthen the bond with your puppy and reinforce positive behaviors.

 Socialization with Other Dogs